 I started to read the book about 10 years ago but never finished it.
 My intention now is to use the book to try to find a way back into meditation after contracting a neurological condition in 2015 which results in headaches – or you could say the ‘Headache’, as one continuous form, sometimes shadowy and indistinct, other times upfront and centre-staged.
-A monstrous headache with me at the mercy of its monstrous thinking… daydreaming in dark wakefulness and contemplating the various forms of Self suffering in discomfort.
 Is it possible to find mindfulness, bliss and beyond in these circumstances?
 This is the question, how can it be done?

 The answer is letting go.
 From the beginning, Ajahn Brahm insists meditation is relinquishment.
 “You let go of the complex world outside in order to reach a powerful peace within; beautiful silence, stillness, and clarity of mind.
 The effort is directed to developing a mind that inclines to abandoning.”
 I can jump ahead by a few chapters and consider letting go of Self – there is no Self to whom this headache is happening, a headache without a self.